kwdChan/pyscratch/docs/getting-started/0-index.md

-## Now, start the game with an empty scene
+## Start the game with an empty scene
 Create a file called `main.py` in the folder.
 This is how the folder should look like:
 ```
 ├─ my_first_game